stories-with-dice/cthulhu_eternal_srd/content/Part 1 - Rules of the Game.md

 ### Trading-in Skill Point Picks

-As described in previous sections on **RESOURCES** (page 18) and **BONDS** (page 23), you have the option during Protagonist creation to trade-in one or more Bonus Skill Picks in return for non-skill advantages.
+As described in previous sections on **RESOURCES** ([[#Detailed Description Resources]]) and **BONDS** ([[#Detailed Description Bonds]]), you have the option during Protagonist creation to trade-in one or more Bonus Skill Picks in return for non-skill advantages.
 Alternatively, your Protagonist can earn an _extra_ Bonus Skill Pick or two if you are willing to sacrifice some of the normal benefits of those other starting ratings.

 #### Trading Skill Point Picks for Resources Rating